-Indexed Annuities are fixed annuities.
+Indexed annuities are fixed annuities.
 The story shouldn’t be any fancier than that.
-That’s a good thing because your principal is fully protected from downside market volatility, which is a requirement for more and more retirees and baby boomers.
+That’s a good thing because your principal is fully protected from downside market volatility, which more and more retirees and baby boomers have started to require.

-Indexed Annuities might go down in financial history as the most over-hyped and mis-sold product ever.
-Unless the annuity industry and carrier reel in this ongoing sales pitch nonsense, Indexed Annuities are destined to be a class at business schools everywhere on how a good product was run into the ground by an unregulated sales force.
+indexed annuities might go down in financial history as the most over-hyped and mis-sold product ever.
+Unless the annuity industry and carrier stop this ongoing sales pitch, indexed annuities may become a case study at business schools everywhere on how a good product was run into the ground by an unregulated sales force.

-If you listen to local radio, watch cable TV ads, or troll the internet, you are going to run into the unregulated sales message that permeates the Indexed Annuity world.
-Anything can be said, claimed, or promised to get the almighty sale.
-It’s a disturbing trend that continues to grow because there are no repercussions for the anything goes Wild West sales atmosphere.
-It’s a real tragedy unfolding right in front of an apathetic annuity industry that doesn’t want to interrupt the ever increasing premium inflow.
+If you listen to local radio, watch cable TV ads, or troll the internet, you are going to run into the unregulated sales message that permeates the Indexed annuity world.
+Anything can be said, claimed, or promised to get the sale.
+It’s a disturbing trend that continues to grow because there are no repercussions for the wild west sales atmosphere.

-Because Indexed Annuities are NOT a security, and classified only as a life insurance product, it is supposed to be regulated at the state level.
-Let’s just say that’s not happening!
+Be aware that indexed annuities are not a security, and classified only as a life insurance product, so they are supposed to be regulated at the state level, which doesn't actually take place in many cases.

-In 1995, Indexed Annuities were first developed and designed to compete head to head with CD (Certificates of Deposit) returns, not the stock market.
-That is a fact that most annuity agents don’t even know, but a contractual reality if you ever purchase an Indexed Annuity contract.
+In 1995, indexed annuities were first developed and designed to compete head-to-head with Certificates of Deposit (CD) returns, not the stock market.
+Most annuity agents don’t even know this fact, but it's a contractual reality if you ever purchase an Indexed annuity contract.

-I really don’t even look at the accumulation part (i.e. index option) of the policy in most cases.
-The majority of the time I only look at the income rider guarantee for “income later” needs.
-The reason for this is that I think you should always own annuities for what they “Will Do, not might do.”
-Translation: Contractual guarantees deliver!
+Indexed annuities are also an efficient delivery system for attached income-rider benefits for future income guarantees.
+In fact, this may be the best way to use indexed annuities.
+Don’t even look at the accumulation part (i.e. index option) of the policy in most cases.
+The majority of the time, you can only look at the income rider guarantee for “income later” needs.
+The reasoning is that you should always own annuities for what they will do for you, rather than might do.
+Contractual guarantees deliver.

-The bottom line is that Indexed Annuities are NOT too good to be true, but they can be pretty darn good if your expectations are in line with the contractual realities.
+The bottom line is that indexed annuities are not too good to be true, but they can be pretty good if you keep your expectations in-line with the contractual realities.